momentohq/public-dev-docs/docs/develop/sdks/ruby/index.md

 The Momento Ruby SDK is available via the rubygems package [`momento`](https://rubygems.org/gems/momento).

-The source code can be found on github: [momentohq/client-sdk-ruby](https://github.com/momentohq/client-sdk-ruby).
+The source code can be found on GitHub: [momentohq/client-sdk-ruby](https://github.com/momentohq/client-sdk-ruby).

 ## Requirements